 And thankfully, they’re not as difficult to nail as you’d think.
-As a start, you can use customizable newsletter templates to whip up a newsletter in minutes or even find a an affordable freelance designer on Fiverr (or a similar site).
+As a start, you can use customizable newsletter templates to whip up a newsletter in minutes or even find a an affordable freelance designer on Fiverr (or a similar site) like UpWork.

 Let’s explore the 10 best Thanksgiving newsletters of recent times to identify the foolproof strategies you can apply to your own.

 To create an impactful Thanksgiving newsletter campaign, you should be sending out a number of emails including a welcome email, a teaser, a reminder, and emails on the day of the event.